-The situation is relatable to most and may even be something you’ve experienced yourself.
-Credit card fraud is becoming more sophisticated, with scammers using devices called “skimmers” that steal and store your information with a quick swipe or dip.
+Credit card fraud is becoming more sophisticated, with scammers using devices called “skimmers” that steal and store your information after you swipe or insert your card.

-This guide will help you identify card skimmers and provide low-tech ways that you can keep your card safe.
+Thankfully, you can visually identify skimmers if you know what to look for.
+Here are a few low-tech ways you can keep your card safe.

-To the average consumer, the odds of falling victim to a skimmer — or that a skimmer will be successful — may seem low.
-But these nearly undetectable devices are a highly effective way for scammers to easily steal your info, if you don’t know how to spot them.
+These stealthy devices are a highly effective way for scammers to easily steal your info if you don’t know how to spot them.

 How does a skimmer work?

-When you dip or swipe your credit or debit card, the skimming device captures the information found in your card’s magnetic strip.
-You’re able to complete your transaction like normal, but the crook who installed the skimmer can collect it later, download your information and make purchases or withdrawals without your knowledge.
+When you insert or swipe your credit or debit card, the skimming device captures the information found in your card’s magnetic strip.
+You’re able to complete your transaction like normal, but the crook who installed the skimmer can collect the skimmer later, download your information and make purchases or withdrawals without your knowledge.

 A wealth of information is stored in that little black strip on the back of your card.
 It contains the name of your bank or issuer, your name and country, your account number and PIN and other details specific to your account, like your account limits and the types of charges your card accepts.
 In short, enough to make purchases with your data.